omagebright/github-slideshow/_posts/0000-01-02-omagebright.md

+---
-My new slide
+layout: slide

-Move to the next page
+title: "Welcome to our second slide!"
+---
+Your text
+Use the left arrow to go back!